-Shaul Mitelpunkt is a lecturer in Modern History, specialising in 20th century U.S. and Israeli history.
+Shaul Mitelpunkt is a Senior Lecturer in Modern History, specialising in 20th century U.S. and Israeli history.
 Shaul's publications and teaching interests span a variety of fields including cultural, diplomatic, and political history in the U.S., transnational history, gender, military and society, and the politics of leisure and pastime activities in the U.S., Israel, and in transnational exchange.

 Shaul's research examines the seam between cultural and political history with regards to the transnational histories of U.S. and the world, the changing attitudes towards military service as a civic duty in the U.S. and beyond, and Israeli history.
 In particular, he is interested in the relationship between state policies and popular imagination, and in the way both state and non-state actors influence political dynamics.
 Shaul welcomes inquiries from potential PhD students with related interests.

 Shaul's first monograph Israel in the American Mind: The Cultural Politics of US-Israeli Relations, 1958-1988 (Cambridge University Press, 2018) examines the intricate mechanisms that brought Israel to occupy such a central place in American imagination and policy.
 Relying on a broad array of American and Israeli sources from state and non-state archives the book places the relationship deep in the cultural, social, intellectual, and ideological landscapes of both societies.
 By revealing the role Israeli propaganda played in shaping American attitudes towards Israel and paying close attention to the dramatic changes in the meanings Americans and Israelis invested in the relationship between countries, the book reveals US-Israeli relations as a terrain of fantasy, manipulation, competition, and envy.